opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 filter_query | Long | (Optional) Reduces the collection of data for analysis | Optional.empty()
 anomaly_star | QueryBuilder | (Optional) The time after which the data will be analyzed | Optional.empty()

-### Example
+### Example: Execute localization

-The following example executes Anomaly Localization against an RCA index.
+The following example executes Localization against an RCA index.

 **Request**